Many times, clients have a mistaken impression of what an

 named the "Uniform Standards of Professional Appraisal Practice" that most professional appraisers adhere to.
 It requires certain things to be addressed in the appraisal process and the appraisal

 reports.
-Written appraisal reports will include; some kind of cover page, executive summary which explains the process and prosecution of the appraisal, a USPAP certification page stating specifics
+Written appraisal reports will include; some kind of cover page or executive summary which explains the process and prosecution of the appraisal, a USPAP certification page stating specifics

 of the appraisal process, a body of the report with pertinent information on each asset plus the value opinion.
 An addendum is also in the report and will have any information not included in the

-body of the report such as comparable sales and asking prices, outside sources of information and the appraiser's qualifications for completing the appraisal.
+body of the report such as comparable sales and asking prices, outside sources of information and the appraiser's or other professional's qualifications for completing the

 Delivery will be accomplished as specified in the contract.
 Many